ZerojumpLine/CoLab/README.md

 ## Data and preprocessing

+### Data downloading

 We conduct experiments with several medical image segmentation datasets.
+Please consider downloading the datasets using follow links:
-The datasets of liver tumor, colon tumor and pancreas tumor from [Medical Segmentation Decathlon](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2).
-Brain lesion dataset can be downloaded from [ATLAS](http://fcon_1000.projects.nitrc.org/indi/retro/atlas.html).
-Kidney tumor dataset can be downloaded from [KiTS19](https://github.com/neheller/kits19).
+- The datasets of liver tumor, colon tumor and pancreas tumor from [Medical Segmentation Decathlon](https://drive.google.com/drive/folders/1HqEgzS8BV2c7xYNrZdEAnrHk7osJJ--2).
+- Brain lesion dataset can be downloaded from [ATLAS](http://fcon_1000.projects.nitrc.org/indi/retro/atlas.html).
+- Brain tumor (Vestibular Schwannoma) dataset can be downloaded from [TCIA](https://www.cancerimagingarchive.net/collection/vestibular-schwannoma-seg/).
+- Kidney tumor dataset can be downloaded from [KiTS19](https://github.com/neheller/kits19).

 We keep the downloaded data in `./datadownloaded`.

+### Data preprocessing

 We provide the pre-processing code for liver tumor segmentation, which is based on CT.
 Please refer to `datapreprocessing.ipynb` about intensity normalization, resampling etc.